 One of the most durable window well cover ideas is using metal, whether it is made of steel or aluminum.
 On the outside, this design can keep your basement area from any intruder.
 However, when a metal cover is installed, you need to make sure that it can be easily opened from the inside, in case of an emergency.

-In the DIY basement window covers, Plexiglas can be used as a protective sheet to the cover frame.
+In the DIY basement window covers, polycarbonate can be used as a protective sheet to the cover frame.
 Made from a glass-like plastic material, this design allows more light into your basement area while giving an attractive look from the outside.
-One little flaw of this material is that it is not strong enough when someone steps on it.

 7. Plexiglas Window Cover on Metal